jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

-Whether you use Spring Session in a Spring Boot, VMware GemFire `ClientCache` application to connect to an standalone, externally managed cluster of VMware GemFire servers or to connect to a cluster of servers in a {pivotal-cloudcache-name} service instance managed by a Tanzu Application Service environment, the setup is the same.
+Whether you use Spring Session in a Spring Boot, [vmware-gemfire-name] `ClientCache` application to connect to an standalone, externally managed cluster of [vmware-gemfire-name] servers or to connect to a cluster of servers in a {pivotal-cloudcache-name} service instance managed by a Tanzu Application Service environment, the setup is the same.